 I’ve always loved the unique richness of NYC as the backdrop of my story, and so if you know what skelly, johnny pumps, knishes, and egg creams are, we should probably talk!

-I spent my summers at YMCA Camp Talcott in Huguenot, NY.
-Pitching tents, horseback riding, and the comfort of water turned out to be useful skills for me when, after studying in Syracuse, Indianapolis and Costa Rica, I settled into several years of missionary life in the Peruvian Amazon jungle.
+I spent my summers at camp in upstate New York.
+Pitching tents, horseback riding, and the serenity of water turned out to be useful skills for me when, after studying in Syracuse, Indianapolis and Costa Rica, I settled into several years of missionary life in the Peruvian Amazon jungle.
 God doesn’t waste a single thing in our lives!

-Five years later the Lord gave us a beautiful baby girl (after an illness that supposedly left me unable to conceive).
+Five years after we married, the Lord gave us a beautiful baby girl (after an illness that supposedly left me unable to conceive).
 She was the only baby born to a first-time mom at our local hospital with a waiting room full of the expectant mom’s “sons.”

-I love to speak and write about those gems God gives in his Word and in real life that nudge us on to bigger faith and fewer “buts.”
+I love to speak and write about those narratives God gives in his Word and in our personal lives that nudge us on to trust him more . . . and I’d love to help you to do that, too.

 I once spent the night on a boat in a leper colony.